M.G.R. and Amma Memorial: M.G.R. Memorial

 The memorial was built in the memory of the former chief minister of Tamil Nadu M. G. Ramachandran, the first actor to become the chief minister in the Republic of India, and that too by winning three consecutive legislative assembly elections and continuing to be in the position until his death.
 Considered one of the greatest political leaders and actors of the state, his followers idolise him as "Puratchi Thalaivar" (Revolutionary Leader).
 He was posthumously awarded the Bharat Ratna, the highest civilian award of the Republic of India.

 On 24 December 1987, after his prolonged illness, he suffered cardiac arrest at 1:00 a.m. and was declared dead at 3:30 a.m. in his M.G.R.
 Thottam residence in Ramapuram, Chennai.
 He was 70 years old, just a month away from his 71st birthday on 17 January 1988.
 His death sparked a frenzy of looting and rioting all over the state.
 Shops, cinemas, buses, and other public and private property became the targets of violence.
 The police had to resort to issuing shoot-at-sight orders.
 Schools and colleges immediately announced holidays until the situation was under control.
 Violence during the funeral alone left 129 people dead and 47 police personnel badly wounded.
 Young and married women allegedly shaved their heads bald and dressed like widows.
 Men whipped themselves until they bled to death.
 There were some extreme instances where people burnt themselves to death and burnt villages down.

 His body was kept in state at Rajaji Hall for the public to pay their tribute for two days, from 8:40 a.m. on 24 December until 1:00 p.m. the next day.
 On 25 December 1987, the funeral procession began at 1:25 p.m., and his remains were buried at the northern end of Marina Beach, proximate to his mentor and the former chief minister of Tamil Nadu C. N. Annadurai's memorial, named the Anna Memorial.
+He was laid to rest in his iconic attire, complete with his white fur cap, dark glasses, and his famous Seiko watch on his right wrist.